spree/spree/guides/src/content/api/taxonomies.md

 ### Parameters

-page
+<params params='[
+  {
+    "name": "page",
-: The page number of taxonomy to display.
+    "description": "The page number of taxonomy to display."

-per_page
+  }, {
+    "name": "per_page",
-: The number of taxonomies to return per page
+    "description": "The number of taxonomies to return per page" }, {

-set
+    "name": "set",
-: Displays the complete expanded taxonomy tree if set to ``nested``.
+    "description": "Displays the complete expanded taxonomy tree if set to `nested`."
+  }
+]'></params>

 ### Response